Content on this page was generated by AI and has not been manually reviewed.

 Should I use split tunneling or full tunneling with Edge Client?

 Split tunneling is generally safer and more bandwidth-friendly, but it requires careful routing and DNS configuration to prevent leaks.
 Full tunneling routes all traffic through the VPN and can be harder to manage but offers stronger data control.
-What is premium vpn
+Secure vpn use: a comprehensive guide to privacy, security, streaming, and safe online access with VPNs

 How do I troubleshoot a failed VPN connection?